+Musician at a live music venue

+Large rock and pop concerts are held at outdoor venues, such as football stadiums, or indoors at Pavilhão Atlântico or Coliseu dos Recreios.

+NIGHTCLUBS

-Musician at a live music venue remember, and has the right intimate atmosphere.
-Speakeasy is younger, slightly bigger, and varies live jazz with up-tempo blues, particularly at weekends.
-Large rock and pop concerts are held at outdoor venues, such as football stadiums, or indoors at Pavilhão Atlântico or Coliseu dos Recrejos NIGHTCLURS Bairro Alto remains a lively area for Lisbon nightlife, although its mostly small bars don't usually have dance floors or keep very late hours.
+Bairro Alto remains a lively area for Lisbon nightlife, although its mostly small bars don't usually have dance floors or keep very late hours.
 However, there are a few exceptions, including the doyen of Bairro Alto clubs, Frágil, still at the cutting edge after 20 years.

 Among the larger and more mainstream dance venues are Kremlin and Kapital; the former is a nearly historic house club, while the latter is a very middle-of-the-road disco.

 Inland, in the Alcântara area, are W and Alcântara-Mar, while eastwards along the river near Santa Apolónia station, is Lux, the cream of Lisbon's current club scene.

 Details of recommended bars in Lisbon, Estoril, Cascais and Sintra can be found on pages 134-5.

+SPECTATOR SPORTS

-SPECTATOR SPORTS Lisbon's main football stadiums, built for the 2004 European Football Championship, are Estádio José Alvalade and Estádio da Luz.
+Lisbon's main football stadiums, built for the 2004 European Football Championship, are Estádio José Alvalade and Estádio da Luz.

 The Portuguese football cup finals, as well as other events such as the Estoril Open tennis tournament, are held at the Estádio Nacional-Jamor.
 The Pavilhão Atlântico is also used for indoor sporting events such as tennis, volleyball and basketball.
 Estoril's Autódromo Fernanda Pires da Silva is a motor racing venue.

+BOOKING TICKETS

+ABEP

-DIRECTORY BOOKING TICKETS ΔRFP Praça dos Restauradores.
+Praça dos Restauradores.
 Map 7 A2.

-FNAC
+Tel 213 475 824.

-Centro Colombo Avenida Luisada Benfica.
+FNAC Centro Colombo Avenida Luisada Benfica.
 Tel 707 313 435.

 CINEMA AND THEATRE

-Chapitô

-Costa do Castelo 7.
+Chapitô Costa do Castelo 7.
 Map 7 C3.
-Tel 218 867 334
+Tel 218 867 334.

-Cinemateca

-Portuguesa Rua Barata Salgueiro 39.
+Cinemateca Portuguesa Rua Barata Salgueiro 39.
 Map 5 C5.
 Tel 213 596 262.

-King Triplex

-Avenida Frei Miguel Contreiras 52a.
+King Triplex Avenida Frei Miguel Contreiras 52a.
 Map 6 E1.
 Tel 218 480 808.

-Teatro Nacional Dona Maria II

-Praça Dom Pedro IV.
+Teatro Nacional Dona Maria II Praça Dom Pedro IV.
 Map 7 B3.
 Tel 213 250 800.

-Teatro da Trindade

-Largo da Trindade 9.
+Teatro da Trindade Largo da Trindade 9.
 Map 7 A3.

-Tel 213 423 200
+Tel 213 423 200.

 CLASSICAL MUSIC, OPERA AND DANCE

-Centro Cultural

-Praça do Império.
+Centro Cultural de Belém Praça do Império.
 Map1 C5.